PulsarHRI/pulsarhri.github.io/docs/02-Two-Actuators.md

     actuator.start()
 ```
 ## Run and Cleanup
 We let the actuators run briefly to allow feedback to be printed.
-When the program is interrupted (e.g., via Ctrl+C), we ensure all actuators are properly disconnected and the adapter is closed.
+When the program is interrupted (e.g., via Ctrl+C if running from a Jupyter notebook), we ensure all actuators are properly disconnected and the adapter is closed.

 ```py title=""
 try: